 When a WSO (Warrior Special Offer) could make you a very pretty penny overnight.
-And when green as they come marketers could enter the industry and become a household name overnight (that's me).
+And when green as they come marketers could enter the industry and make a big splash overnight (that's me).

 I didn’t really know what I was doing.
 But I was constantly trying something new and throwing enough shit at the wall - and some was sticking.

-After each month passed, I knew more than they guy who was just getting started.
+After each month passed, I knew more than the guy who was just getting started.
 And that was enough to disseminate my knowledge and get paid for it.

 And people actually appreciated it.